 T F In the AIMA framework, a rational agent is one that uses a logical approach to reasoning.
+FALSE; the framework defines it as an agent that acts rationally by choosing actions to maximize its utility.

 T F An agent's environment is said to be stochastic if the next state is completely determined by the current state and the agent's action.
+FALSE; actions in stochastic environments have probabilistic results.

 T F Depth-first search is an optimal, uninformed search technique.
+FALSE; it is not optimal.

-T F The greedy search algorithm works by always computing the successors of the unexpanded search space node that a heuristic estimates to be closest to a goal node.
+\mathbf{T} \mathbf{F} The greedy search algorithm works by always computing the successors of the unexpanded search space node that a heuristic estimates to be closest to a goal node.
+TRUE

 T F A search procedure is considered to be sound if and only if it will always find a solution to a search problem if one exists.
+FALSE; a sound algorithm's solutions will be true, but may not include all of them.

-T F If f1(s) and f2(s) are two admissible A heuristics, then their sum f(s) = f1(s)+f2(s) is also be admissible.
+T F If $f_1(s)$ and $f_2(s)$ are two admissible A heuristics, then their sum $f(s) = f_1(s)+f_2(s)$ is also be admissible.
+FALSE; it might overestimate, and thus not be admissible

 T F Solving many Constraint Satisfaction Problems (CSPs) using either forward checking or arc consistency still requires some kind of backtracking search.
+TRUE

 T F A problem constraint involving three variables (e.g., X+Y < Z) cannot be modeled in a constraint graph because a graph can only represent unary or binary relations.
+FALSE

 T F Using the minimax procedure with and without alpha-beta pruning will always identify the best move for the player whose turn it is to move.
+TRUE

-T F Minimax with alpha-beta pruning will maximize the number branches pruned if the moves under a node are ordered from best to worst.
+\mathbf{T} \mathbf{F} Minimax with alpha-beta pruning will maximize the number branches pruned if the moves under a node are ordered from best to worst.
+TRUE

 T F Simple hill climbing is a complete algorithm for solving constraint satisfaction problems.
+FALSE

 T F In a zero-sum two player game there is necessarily always a winner and a loser.
+FALSE

 T F Minimax with and without alpha-beta pruning can sometimes return different results.
+FALSE

 T F The game-theory framework can model games that are not zero-sum.
+TRUE

 $\mathbf{T} \ \mathbf{F}$ A Nash equilibrium in a game is a collection of player strategies where no single player can improve their outcome by changing their strategy.
+TRUE